Flexible Work Arrangements

 - The university or department can maintain productivity and quality of service for students, faculty and other university community members.

 Employees who have approved ADA accommodations are also eligible for flexible work arrangements.
-However, an employee requesting a flexible work arrangement to address disability-related needs should first refer to the ADA accommodation process before requesting a flexible work arrangement.
+However, an employee requesting a flexible work arrangement to address disability-related needs should refer to the ADA accommodation process before requesting a flexible work arrangement.

 Flexible work arrangement options